 There are a wide variety of contest types available in every sport, with the larger field guaranteed prize pool contests ranking as the most popular contests.
 Qualifier tournaments allow players to pay smaller buy-in fees to get into contests with larger buy-ins.
 In addition, DraftKings also offers head-to-head matches, small field non-guaranteed contests, contests where half the field gets paid, and more.
-DraftKings also offers play money games as well as Free Contest Arcade freerolls where you can participate in dozens of freerolls each month with prize pools up to $2,000.
+DraftKings also offers play money games as well as the occasional freeroll.

 With the amount of traffic that DraftKings brings in, it allows for some very large guaranteed prize pools.
 During the NFL season, DK can run guaranteed tournaments prize pools well over $1 million.
 There has even been a “Millionaire Maker” contest, where the winner got a million dollars and the total prize pool was over $10 million.
-During the 2015 NFL season, $5-$10 million was guaranteed across all contests at DraftKings.
+In recent NFL seasons, $5-$10 million was guaranteed across all contests at DraftKings.
 For other sports, guarantees still reach into the high six figures, with half a million dollar prize pools possible in the NBA, for instance.
 There are also lots of smaller guaranteed tournaments for those with a limited bankroll (starting at just $0.25).

 In addition to contests offered during the regular season, DraftKings also offers NFL playoff contests.
-The prize pools aren’t as large, but don’t think for a second that the DFS season ends after Week 17.
+The prize pools aren’t as large, but don’t think for a second that the DFS season ends when the season is over.